Chris Wood (footballer, born 1991): Nottingham Forest

 Wood found his first-team chances at Newcastle limited, and on 20 January 2023, he joined Premier League club Nottingham Forest on loan to the end of the season.
 The deal included an obligation to buy should certain conditions be met.
 His first goal, an 84th-minute tap-in, earned Forest a draw at home to Manchester City on 18 February.
 On 30 March 2023, the club announced Wood would miss the rest of the season with a thigh injury.

 In June 2023, his transfer to Nottingham Forest became permanent, for a reported fee of £15 million.
 Later that year, on 26 December, he scored a hat-trick in a 3–1 away victory over Newcastle United, becoming only the fourth player in Premier League history to achieve this feat against his former club following Andy Cole, Marcus Bent and Joshua King.
 In the 2023–24 season, Wood was Nottingham Forest's top goalscorer, with 15 goals in 35 appearances across all competitions.

 Wood was named the Premier League Player of the Month for October 2024, as the league's top scorer for the month with four goals in his three appearances.
 He became the first Nottingham Forest player and first New Zealander to win the award.
 On 7 December 2024, he became Forest's top leading goalscorer in the Premier League, bypassing Bryan Roy, as he netted the winner in a 3–2 away victory over Manchester United.
 The goal was Wood's 25th for the club, and secured Forest's first win at Old Trafford since a 2–1 triumph on 17 December 1994.

 In January 2025, Wood signed a new deal with the club, extending his contract to 2027.
 On 1 February, he netted a hat-trick, the third goal of which was a penalty, in a 7–0 victory over Brighton, becoming the first Nottingham Forest player to achieve this feat at the City Ground in the top flight since Nigel Clough in December 1987.
 Wood scored his 20th goal of the season on 11 May during a 2–2 draw against his former club Leicester City, which secured Forest's qualification for European competitions for the first time in 30 years.
 In addition, he became the second Forest player to reach 20 Premier League goals in one season, following Stan Collymore in 1994–95.
 At the end of the 2024–25 season, Wood was voted into the PFA Team of the Year by his fellow Premier League players.
+In October 2025, it was reported that Wood had sustained a knee injury that would see him out of action until March 2026, with surgery later performed in December 2025.
+On 9 April 2026, Wood returned to action, starting in a 1–1 away draw with Porto in the Europa League quarter-final.